YounesBensafia/The-Knight-s-Tour-problem-using-a-genetic-algorithm/README.md

 <img height="200" alt="knights" src="https://github.com/user-attachments/assets/5fac0311-72cb-4485-89fe-19903a15f108" width="100%"/>

 The knight in chess is the piece that is shaped like a horse's head.
 The knight can move in an "L-shaped" pattern, advancing two squares in one direction and then having the option to turn either right or left.
-If we display all the current possible moves for the knight, the resulting pattern is as follows (see Figure 1).
+If we display all the current possible moves for the knight, the resulting pattern is as follows.

 ![image](https://github.com/user-attachments/assets/f1114825-b354-4484-a29f-92aecb3727f5)

 The knight can move to the square marked in red and then repeat the process on the new square.
-A knight's tour is a sequence of moves that a knight can make to visit every chess square exactly once.
+A **knight's tour** is a sequence of moves where the knight visits every square on the chessboard exactly once.

+---

+## Objective

-The objective of this assignment is to tackle the knight's tour problem using a genetic algorithm.
-For this purpose, we will create the following classes:
+The goal of this assignment is to solve the knight's tour problem using a **genetic algorithm** by creating the following classes:

+---

+## 1. Chromosome Class

-1. Chromosome class: In the knight's tour problem, we will use the moves made by the knight as the genes of its chromosome. we define the class Chromosome with the following attributes:
+In the knight's tour problem, the **moves made by the knight** represent the genes of the chromosome.

+**Attributes:**

-* genes: an array of length 63 representing the knight's moves.
-Each gene represents one of the 8 possible moves.
+* `genes`: an array of length 63 representing the knight's moves.
+Each gene corresponds to one of the 8 possible moves.

-In the Chromosome class, you should also define the following functions:
+**Functions:**

+* `__init__(genes)`:
-* init (genes): The function that creates a new chromosome.
-If no genes are given (as in the case of chromosomes in the initial population), the chromosome will generate a random set of genes.
+  Creates a new chromosome.
+If no genes are provided (as in the initial population), it generates a random set of genes.
-* crossover (partner): The crossover function takes another chromosome as input and combines genes from both chromosomes to form the new offspring.
-For this problem, we will use the single-point crossover

-mutation ( ): The mutation introduces a probability for genes to mutate, implying that they will transform into a random move.
-This feature motivates the Genetic Algorithm to explore new moves.
+* `crossover(partner)`:
+  Combines genes from this chromosome and another (`partner`) using **single-point crossover** to create new offspring.

+* `mutation()`:
+  Introduces mutations by randomly changing some genes with a certain probability, helping the genetic algorithm explore new moves.

+---

-2. Knight class: Each knight will store these variables:
+## 2. Knight Class

+Each knight stores the following:

-* position: the coordinates (x, y) for the knight's current position
+* `position`: coordinates `(x, y)` for the knight's current position.
-* chromosome: the sequence of moves taken by the knight.
+* `chromosome`: sequence of moves taken by the knight.
-* path: the list of knight's positions after applying the moves defined in the chromosome.
+* `path`: list of knight's positions after applying moves from the chromosome.
-* fitness: the value of the fitness function.
-The maximum value is 64, representing the number of squares on the chessboard.
+* `fitness`: fitness value, with a maximum of 64 (total squares on the chessboard).

-In the Knight class, the following functions should be defined:
+**Functions:**

+* `__init__(chromosome)`:
-* init (chromosome): This function creates a new knight.
-If no chromosome is given (as in the case of knights in the initial population), the knight will generate a new chromosome.
-Additionally, this function sets the current position of the knight to (0, 0), the fitness value to 0, and saves the initial position into the path list.
+  Creates a new knight.
+If no chromosome is provided, generates a new one.
+Sets the initial position to `(0, 0)`, fitness to 0, and saves the initial position in `path`.

+* `move_forward(direction)`:
-* move_forward (direction): This function moves the knight in one of the 8 directions (1: up-right, 2: right-up, 3: right-down, 4: down-right, 5: down-left, 6: left-down, 7: left-up, 8: up-left).
-It generates
+  Moves the knight in one of 8 directions:

+  1. up-right
+  2. right-up
+  3. right-down
+  4. down-right
+  5. down-left
+  6. left-down
+  7. left-up
+  8. up-left
-the new position of the knight after applying a move.
+     Computes the new position after the move.

+* `move_backward(direction)`:
-* move_backward (direction): This function allows the knight to trace back if the applied move is illegal.
+  Reverts the knight’s position if the move was illegal.

+* `check_moves()`:
-* check_moves ( ): This function checks the validity of each move in the chromosome array.
-A move is considered invalid if, when applied using the function move_forward (direction), it places the knight outside the chessboard or in a position that has already been visited.
-If a move is illegal, this function corrects it by canceling the move using move_backward (direction).
-It then tests other moves by cycling forward or backward.
-The direction of the cycle is determined randomly and remains the same for the entire set of moves in the chromosome.
+  Checks validity of each move in the chromosome.
+A move is invalid if it places the knight outside the board or on a previously visited square.
+  If invalid, cancels the move using `move_backward()` and tests other moves by cycling forward or backward.
+  The cycling direction is chosen randomly at the start and remains consistent for the entire chromosome.

+  * **Forward cycle example:** For current move `4 (down-right)`, the order to test is:
+    5 (down-left), 6 (left-down), 7 (left-up), 8 (up-left), 1 (up-right), 2 (right-up), 3 (right-down)
+  * **Backward cycle example:** For current move `4 (down-right)`, the order to test is:
+    3 (right-down), 2 (right-up), 1 (up-right), 8 (up-left), 7 (left-up), 6 (left-down), 5 (down-left)
     If no valid move is found, the last move is retained.

-For example, if the current move is 4: down-right and is illegal, and a cycle forward is chosen, the moves will be selected in the order: 5: down-left, 6: left-down, 7: left-up, 8: up-left, 1: up-right,
-2: right-up, 3: right-down.
-If a cycle backward is chosen, the moves will be selected in the order: 3: right-down, 2: right-up, 1: up-right, 8: up-left, 7: left-up, 6: left-down, 5: down-left.
+* `evaluate_fitness()`:
-* evaluate_fitness ( ): This function loops through the knight’s path (the list of the knight’s visited positions) and increments the fitness value by one until an invalid move is encountered.
-If the knight has visited all squares on the chessboard, the fitness value is equal to 64.
+  Calculates the fitness by iterating through the knight’s path and counting valid visited squares until an invalid move is encountered.
-3. Population Class: The population class will consist of the following attributes:
+  Fitness is 64 if all squares are visited.

+---

+## 3. Population Class

+Represents a group of knights.

+**Attributes:**

-* population_size: The size of the population, e.g., 50.
+* `population_size`: e.g., 50.
-* generation: The number of generations, initially set to 1.
+* `generation`: number of generations (initially 1).
-* knights: A population is composed of a list of knights.
-In the Population class, the following functions should be defined:
-* init(population_size): This function generates the list of knights for the initial population.
-It also initializes the number of generations to 1.
+* `knights`: list of knights in the population.

-* check_population(): This function loops through the knights of the population and checks the validity of the moves of each knight using the function check_moves() defined in the Knight class.
+**Functions:**

+* `__init__(population_size)`:
+  Initializes the population with knights and sets generation to 1.

+* `check_population()`:
+  Loops through all knights and checks their moves’ validity using `check_moves()`.

+* `evaluate()`:
-* evaluate(): This function evaluates the fitness of every individual/knight in the population using the function evaluate_fitness() defined in the Knight class and returns the best knight with its fitness.
+  Evaluates the fitness of every knight using `evaluate_fitness()`.
+Returns the best knight and its fitness.

-* tournament_selection(size): To select parental combinations for crossover, tournament selection is employed with a sample size of n.
-In tournament selection, n knights are randomly sampled from the population, and a tournament is conducted on these samples by choosing the two best ones based on their fitness values.
-A sample size of 3 is taken.
-* create_new_generation(): This function creates a population for the new generation with the same size as the current population.
-In each iteration, two parents are selected using the function tournament_selection(size).
-The crossover between the parental combination is then applied to generate two new offspring using the function crossover(partner) defined in the Chromosome class.
-Afterward, mutation is applied to each offspring using the function mutation() defined in the Chromosome class.
-This function also increments the number of generations.
+* `tournament_selection(size)`:
+  Selects parents for crossover using tournament selection with sample size `n` (e.g., 3).
+  Randomly samples `n` knights and selects the two best based on fitness.

+* `create_new_generation()`:
+  Creates a new population of the same size.
+For each pair of offspring:

+  * Select parents with `tournament_selection(size)`.
+  * Generate offspring via `crossover(partner)` on their chromosomes.
+  * Apply `mutation()` to offspring chromosomes.
+  * Increment generation count.

+---

+## 4. Main Function

-5. The main function: The main function applies a run of the genetic algorithm and displays the optimal solution on an interface, as illustrated in Figure 2.
+Runs the genetic algorithm and displays the optimal solution through a graphical interface.

 ![image](https://github.com/user-attachments/assets/74bd702d-0723-4837-bffb-39daf31d3bd9)